Francis-oa7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 4-lastlines script prints last 10 lines in a file The 5-firstlines script prints the first 10 lines
-The 6-third_line script prints the third line in the file
+The 6-third_line script prints the third line in the file The 8-cwd_state script redirects output of ls -la cmd into a file